sbt/website/src/sphinxSpanish/Getting-Started/Scopes.md

 -----------------------

 You need to specify the scope if the key in question is normally scoped.
-For example, the compile task, by default, is scoped to Compile and Test configurations, and does not exist outside of those scopes.
+For example, the `compile` task, by default, is scoped to `Compile` and `Test` configurations, and does not exist outside of those scopes.

-To change the value associated with the compile key, you need to write compile in Compile or compile in Test.
-Using plain compile would define a new compile task scoped to the current project, rather than overriding the standard compile tasks which are scoped to a configuration.
+To change the value associated with the `compile` key, you need to write `compile in Compile` or `compile in Test`.
+Using plain `compile` would define a new compile task scoped to the current project, rather than overriding the standard compile tasks which are scoped to a configuration.

 If you get an error like *"Reference to undefined setting"*, often you've failed to specify a scope, or you've specified the wrong scope.